 *Australian Research Council, 2019, Excellence in Research for Australia (ERA) Outcomes 2018

-World-leading research expertise
+Leading research expertise

 - La Trobe’s Centre for Sport and Social Impact (CSSI) research expertise extends beyond the physical health and wellness of athletes and the community.
-The centre examines the broader social and economic impact of sports participation, events and organisations through real world research and engagement with industry and government.
+The centre examines the broader social and economic impact of sports participation, events and organisations through real-world research and engagement with industry and government.

 - The Gait Laboratory is a state-of-the-art research facility within La Trobe’s Sport and Exercise Medicine Research Centre.
 The laboratory facilitates research into the structure and function of the musculoskeletal system, and causes, prevention and treatment of musculoskeletal injuries and disease.
 This is the largest lab of its type in the southern hemisphere, and features a motion analysis system comprised of ten high-speed cameras that collect detailed precision information about physical movement.